Elizabeth Watts: Life and career

 In 2006, Watts won the Kathleen Ferrier Award.
 She represented England at the 2007 Cardiff Singer of the World Competition, reaching the final and winning the prestigious Rosenblatt Song Prize Competition.
-She was chosen as a BBC Radio 3 New Generation Artist from 2007-2009.
+She was chosen as a BBC Radio 3 New Generation Artist from 2007 to 2009.
 In 2011 she won a Borletti-Buitoni Trust Award.

 Her earliest US appearances were in Boston with the Handel and Haydn Society of Boston in 2006 and with Cal Performances in San Francisco.
 She made her debut at Santa Fe Opera in July 2008.
 Recently Watts sang Mozart Requiem with the Boston Handel & Haydn Society and Harry Christophers which will be released on CD.

 Watts’ other recordings include discs of Schubert Lieder and Bach Arias, both of which were chosen as Gramophone Magazine Editor's Choice.
 She has also released recordings of Thomas Arne's Artaxerxes, Handel's Messiah with the Huddersfield Choral Society and Brahms Requiem with the London Philharmonic Orchestra.

-In January 2011, Watts was appointed as an Artist in Residence at London's Southbank Centre for the 2011-12 season.
+In January 2011, Watts was appointed as an Artist in Residence at London's Southbank Centre for the 2011–12 season.

 In 2016 she premiered the role of The Countess in Elena Langer's opera Figaro Gets a Divorce, at the Welsh National Opera.